-When you remove these trigger words and you’re still bummed by low open rates, take it as a sign to work on the subject lines themselves.
+When you remove these trigger words, and you’re still bummed by low open rates, take it as a sign to work on your subject lines.

 Once you have your newly revamped subject lines, you’re ready to A/B test them to determine which ones resonate with your audience.

-Although even a catchy subject line won’t help if you’re sending emails out at the wrong time.
+Although even a catchy subject line won’t help if you’re sending emails out to the wrong group of people.